 In July 2020, Sponsor, and our officers and directors (collectively, the "Founders") purchased an aggregate of 4,312,500 shares (the "Founder Shares") of the Company's common stock for an aggregate price of \$25,000.
 In August 2020, certain of our initial stockholders forfeited 1,355,000 Founder Shares and the Anchor Investors purchased 1,355,000 Founder Shares for an aggregate purchase price of approximately \$7,855, or approximately \$0.006 per share.
 In October 2020, Sponsor forfeited an aggregate of 562,500 founder shares for no consideration, and GW Sponsor 2, LLC, an entity managed by Management, purchased from the Company 562,500 shares for a purchase price of \$163,125.
-The Founder Shares include an aggregate of up to 562,500 shares subject to forfeiture by Sponsor to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the Founders and Anchor Investors will collectively own 20% of the Company's issued and outstanding shares after the Public Offering (assuming the Founders or Anchor Investors do not purchase any Public Shares in the Public Offering).
+The Founder Shares include an aggregate of up to 562,500 shares subject to forfeiture by Sponsor to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the Founders and Anchor Investors do not purchase any Public Shares in the Public Offering).
 On November 17, 2020, the underwriters canceled the remainder of the Over-Allotment Option.
 In connection with the cancellation of the remainder of the Over-Allotment Option, the Company cancelled an aggregate of 62,500 shares of common stock issued to Sponsor.